 Sara Jayne Townsend was born in Hyde, UK in 1969 and spent the first ten years of her life in the North of England before emigrating to Canada with her family in 1980.

 She returned to England after high school ended in 1988, and now lives in Surrey with her guitarist husband Chris and their two cats.

 She writes horror and crime fiction - either way in her stories, someone dies a horrible death.

 She is co-founder and chair person the T Party Writers' Group, which at its inception in 1994 was the first genre-focused writing group in London.

-KG: Who is your favourite writer?
+KG: Who is your favourite writer and why?

 KG: What's your favourite book?

-KG: What are you reading right now?
+KG: Do you read a lot?
+If so what are you reading right now?

 KG: What do you like most about writing?